MattIzSpooky/go-workshop/04. go routines/README.md

 Imagine a channel as a pipe you can send data over, it's that simple.

 See the code for more information.

+Channels can be quite deep.
+There are buffered and unbuffered channels.
+You can also define whether a function can only read or write to a channel